iceangelsaint/comas/README.md

     -   Checks current websites/connections the desktop is making requests to, and checks for other devices on the local network.
 Privacy concern

 -   System inventory/reporting.
 It gathers hardware, memory, networking, displays, graphics cards, file systems, running apps, processes, and desktop windows.
+Also knows if you're running inside a VM.

-    -   basic system info
+    -   basic system info and having VM detection is probably standard.